I will give a keynote at this conference connecting the top 10 trends with IVF clinics.

-Much like any other businesses and organizations, IVF units, both private and public, are facing with a constant and growing steam of new information technologies.
-Terms like Cloud Computing, Mobile apps, twitter, Facebook, Tablet, and Smart Computing and the link are emerging to be key factors in today new business.
+Much like any other businesses and organizations, IVF units, both private and public, are facing a constant and growing stream of new information technologies.
+Terms like Cloud Computing, Mobile apps, twitter, Facebook, Tablet, and Smart Computing and the link are emerging to be key factors in today’s new business.
 Embrace them on time, and win.
-Embrace them too early, or too late and you loose.
+Embrace them too early, or too late and you lose.

 This engaging — full of demos talk — will cover the top 10 technologies, and also present NITA — a New Information Technology Algorithm to deal with such techno-business changes.